foxynotail/fxnt-bitsnbobs-fabric/README.md

+# Updates
+There are no plans to support or update this mod.
+It is open source so feel free to modify and update it yourself.

 This mod is from FoxyNoTail's FXNT Create Let's Play.
 It features a handful of new blocks as well as a bunch of new recipes for the Create Mod.